Saturday, May 28, 2022

 Ray Liotta (1954-2022)

-The actor Ray Liotta died in his sleep on May 26th, 2022.
+The actor Ray Liotta died in his sleep on May 26, 2022.
 He was 67 years old.
-He was best known for his roles, such as hustler turned mobster Henry Hill in "Goodfellas" and baseball player "Shoeless" Joe Jackson in "Field of Dreams".
+He was best known for his roles as the hustler-turned-mobster Henry Hill in "Goodfellas" and as baseball player "Shoeless" Joe Jackson in "Field of Dreams."

 Ray was born in Newark, New Jersey.
 He became the adopted son of Alfred and Mary Liotta, who also adopted a daughter, Linda.
-He excelled at sports when attending Union High School and then studied drama and got cast in his first play, "Cabaret", at the University of Miami.
-After graduating college, Liotta moved to New York City and got work in commercials.
-The result was his casting as Joey Perrini on the daytime soap opera "Another World", where he appeared from 1978 to 1981.
+He excelled at sports while attending Union High School, then studied drama and was cast in his first play, "Cabaret," at the University of Miami.
+After graduating from college, Liotta moved to New York City and found work in commercials.
+The outcome was his casting as Joey Perrini in the daytime soap opera "Another World," where he appeared from 1978 to 1981.

-Other significant past films Liotta starred in include "Dominick and Eugene", "John Q", "Blow", "Operation Dumbo Drop", "Hannibal", "Wild Hogs", and "Unbreakable Kimmy Schmidt", etc. Last year, Liotta starred in "The Many Saints of Newark", a prequel to the HBO mob hit television series "The Sopranos".
+Other significant past films Liotta starred in include "Dominick and Eugene," "John Q," "Blow," "Operation Dumbo Drop," "Hannibal," "Wild Hogs," and "Unbreakable Kimmy Schmidt."
+Last year, Liotta starred in "The Many Saints of Newark," a prequel to the HBO mob hit television series "The Sopranos."

-Liotta was working on multiple projects at the time of his death.
-One of which was currently in post-production was "Cocaine Bear".
+At the time of his death, Liotta was working on multiple projects.
+One of the films currently in post-production was "Cocaine Bear."

 No comments: